 - “Please do not flirt with other women.”

-- “It is not ok for you to flirt with other women.”
+- “It is not ok with me for you to flirt with another woman.”

 - “It is really disrespectful to me and our marriage when you flirt with other women.”

 - “I want to respect you and honor you and our marriage – your behavior with this woman makes it extremely difficult for me to continue to respect you the way I deeply want to.”